-5. TOPOLOGY SURVEY
+V. TOPOLOGY SURVEY

-Concluding the paper we want to give a brief survey of further topologies of switched-mode assisted linear power amplifiers.
-Figure 9a shows a topology for reduction of the linear stage power losses by ripple cancellation using, e.g. four switching stages arranged in parallel and operated in a phase-shifted manner.
-The easiest way to obtain the optimum phase shift is the application of an explicit pulse width modulator with a superimposed linear current controller instead of the hysteresis current controller described so far.
-In this case, however, special controller extensions have to be added to guarantee a uniform current sharing between the several converter branches [9].
-But also if hysteresis current controllers are applied (quasi-) optimal phase-shifted output currents of the single converter branches can be realized using coupled (or partially common) output inductors [10].
-If the total ripple amplitude of each converter branch exceeds twice the average output current soft-switching can be obtained by adding capacitors across the switching transistors [11].
+Concluding the paper, we want to give a brief survey of further topologies of switched-mode assisted linear power amplifiers.
+Fig. 9(a) shows a topology for reduction of the linear stage power losses by ripple cancellation using, e.g., four switching stages arranged in parallel and operated in a phase-shifted manner.
+The easiest way to obtain the optimum phase shift is the application of an explicit PWM with a superimposed linear current controller instead of the hysteresis current controller described so far.
+In this case, however, special controller extensions have to be added to guarantee a uniform current sharing between the several converter branches [10].
+But, also, if hysteresis current controllers are applied (quasi-) optimal phase-shifted output currents of the single converter branches can be realized using coupled (or partially common) output inductors [11].
+If the total ripple amplitude of each converter branch exceeds twice the average output current, soft-switching can be obtained by adding capacitors across the switching transistors [12].
 The primary advantage of this structure is that the worse switching behavior of the MOSFET body diodes does not further contribute to the switching losses.
-However, the on-state losses are increased by $\approx 33\%$ due to the triangular current waveform and the resistive on-state characteristic of power MOSFETs.
+However, the onstate losses are increased by $\approx$ 33% due to the triangular current waveform and the resistive on-state characteristic of power MOSFET's.